Ford Motor Company (F) Stock: A Look at the Analyst Recommendations - News Heater

 F) stock’s latest price update

-The stock of Ford Motor Company (NYSE: F) has increased by 0.08 when compared to last closing price of 12.13.
-Despite this, the company has experienced a 1.93% gain in its stock price over the last five trading sessions.
-Reuters reported 2023-09-04 that Ford will push back series production of its long-awaited SUV Explorer model at its Cologne site by around six months to wait for a new generation of Volkswagen battery technology to be available, its Germany chief said on Monday.
+The stock of Ford Motor Company (NYSE: F) has decreased by -0.65 when compared to last closing price of 12.30.
+Despite this, the company has experienced a 0.66% gain in its stock price over the last five trading sessions.
+CNBC Television reported 2023-09-11 that Hosted by Brian Sullivan, “Last Call” is a fast-paced, entertaining business show that explores the intersection of money, culture and policy.

 F’s Market Performance

-Ford Motor Company (F) has seen a 1.93% rise in stock performance for the week, with a -7.33% decline in the past month and a -2.02% plunge in the past quarter.
-The volatility ratio for the week is 1.55%, and the volatility levels for the past 30 days are at 1.95% for F. The simple moving average for the past 20 days is -0.12% for F’s stock, with a -3.80% simple moving average for the past 200 days.
+Ford Motor Company (F) has seen a 0.66% rise in stock performance for the week, with a 0.49% gain in the past month and a -11.06% plunge in the past quarter.
+The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 1.83% for F. The simple moving average for the past 20 days is 1.81% for F’s stock, with a -2.93% simple moving average for the past 200 days.

 Analysts’ Opinion of F